laravel/laravel/laravel/documentation/contrib/tortoisegit.md

 Open up Windows Explorer and create a new directory where you can make development changes to Laravel.

 - Right-click the Laravel directory to bring up the context menu.
-Click on **Git Clone...**
+Click on **Git Clone…**
 - Git clone
   - **Url:** https://github.com/laravel/laravel.git
   - **Directory:** the directory that you just created in the previous step